reconquest/tests.sh/REFERENCE.md

 but `tests:eval echo "1 > 2"` will only output `1 > 2` to the stdout.
 *NOTE*: you will not get any stdout or stderr from evaluated command.
 To obtain stdout or stderr see `tests:pipe`.
+*NOTE*: output will be buffered!
+If you want unbuffered output, use `tests:runtime`.
+*NOTE*: use of that function will not produce any output to stdout nor stderr.
+If you want to pipe your result to something, use `tests:pipe`.

 #### Example